NickLewry/pd-snooze/README.md

 #### Timezones

-To esure you enter your timezone in the correct format please refer to this list of timezones [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List).
+To ensure you enter your timezone in the correct format please refer to this list of timezones [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List).

 ### Install:
 #### Yarn